2020 United States presidential election: Lawsuits

-After the election, the Trump campaign filed several lawsuits in multiple states, including Georgia, Michigan, Nevada, and Pennsylvania.
-Lawyers and other observers noted the suits were unlikely to have an effect on the outcome.
+After the election, the Trump campaign filed lawsuits in multiple states, including Georgia, Michigan, Nevada, and Pennsylvania.
+Lawyers and other observers noted the suits were unlikely to affect the outcome.
 Loyola Law School professor Justin Levitt said, "There's literally nothing that I've seen yet with the meaningful potential to affect the final result."

-Some law firms have moved to drop their representation in lawsuits challenging results of the election.
+Some law firms moved to drop their representation in lawsuits challenging results of the election.